Stop trying to hire better procurement professionals; build them instead

 With this approach, we don’t need to find perfect procurement professionals.
 By coupling each person’s skills with their own specific support network, we can build them.

 Where to start; the core procurement skill

-When hiring your procurement team of the future, there is one skillset that should be prioritized above others.
+When hiring your procurement team of the future, there is one skillset that should be prioritised above others.
 This is the ability to communicate effectively, to facilitate conversation and to persuade.

 At its core, procurement is about bringing people together, collaborating and edging them towards a better solution for the company.
 Everything else can be added or supplemented.

-Furthermore, as technology disrupts procurement, the need for these skills will remain while others might vanish, be made considerably easier/cheaper to access or become commoditized.
+Furthermore, as technology disrupts procurement, the need for these skills will remain while others might vanish, be made considerably easier/cheaper to access or become commoditised.

-Which kind of procurement organization do you want to be?
+Which kind of procurement organisation do you want to be?